Chart Color Schemes

 Educational outcomes in Branyan - Kensington fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.4%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are most common among qualified residents at 10.7%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.8%).
-Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding such qualifications - advanced diplomas at 8.6% and certificates at 33.1%.
-Educational participation is high, with 29.2% of residents currently enrolled in formal education.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 10.7%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.8%).
+Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (33.1%).

 Frequently Asked Questions - Education